Get Your Child School Ready

-According to the EYLF (Early Years Learning Framework)—followed by around 98% of childcare and preschool centres—children should be supported and encouraged so starting school is a positive experience.
+According to the EYLF (Early Years Learning Framework)—followed by around 98% of childcare and preschool centres in Australia—children should be supported and encouraged so starting school is a positive experience.

 - Your child needs support and encouragement to make starting school a positive experience.